Graduate Assistantship Opportunities for 2016-2017Graduate Assistant Residence Hall Director

 This position will strengthen your leadership and mentoring skills through your work with undergraduate student mentors (Community Mentors) overseeing Residential Learning Communities

 .
 The GA is responsible for supervision of the CM’s including assistance with the mentors’ program planning ideas for their assigned communities, interaction with students in the RLC cohorts, and professional development of the CM’s through weekly staff meetings and one-on-ones.
 The GA also oversees training of the CM’s including co-teaching a 1-credit, 8 week mentoring class, and ongoing development of their CM staff throughout the year.
-View Graduate Assistant for Learning Communities.
+View the Graduate Assistant for Learning Communities position description.

 - Enrollment: Employment is contingent upon admission to the Graduate College and acceptance into a graduate program at NAU.
 As a condition for retention in the role, the Graduate Assistant must remain in good academic standing, which includes the following: 1) maintaining a minimum semester and cumulative GPA of 3.00, 2) no grades of C or below, and 3) completion, each semester, of a minimum/maximum of nine (9) credit hours in Fall or Spring semesters which apply towards graduation